Darryl Pilgrim

 Darryl Pilgrim (born 30 June 1987) is an English professional darts player who competes in Professional Darts Corporation (PDC) events.
-A PDC Tour Card holder since 2025 Q-School, he is a two-time quarter-finalist in the PDC's Players Championship events.
-He has qualified for four PDC European Tour events, winning two games.
+A PDC Tour Card holder since 2025 Q-School, he is a three-time quarter-finalist in the PDC's Players Championship events.

 Before winning his Tour card, Pilgrim won a title on the PDC's secondary tour, the PDC Challenge Tour, in 2023.

 Early life

 Born on 30 June 1987, Pilgrim is from Croydon, London, England.
 He started playing darts at the age of eight, inspired by his father also playing darts.

 Career

 2017–2018

 Pilgrim qualified for the 2017 UK Open through the Amateur Qualifiers.
 Making his debut appearance in a PDC major event, he lost in the first round but qualified for the 2018 UK Open again a year later and reached the third round, where he lost to Steve West in a deciding leg.

 2022

 Pilgrim played on the 2022 PDC Challenge Tour series, reaching the semi-finals at event thirteen.

 He made his Players Championship debut at Players Championship 11, appearing as a call-up due to his ranking on the Challenge Tour Order of Merit.
 He lost to Brendan Dolan 6–5 in the first round.

 Pilgrim reached the semi-finals of MODUS Super Series 1 Champions Week, but lost 4–3 to eventual champion Conan Whitehead.